tlwt/yoctoDocker/README.md

 in modern Ubuntu.

 ### Thanks to
-Without the my colleagues Ahmad, Jan & Nithin the results I would not have been able to set this up.
+Only due to my colleagues Ahmad, Jan & Nithin I was able to set this build up.

 To manage the GITHUB releases the https://github.com/cheton/github-release-cli tool is used.